kn6plv/aredn/SUPPORTED_DEVICES.md

 ### Stability
 * *untested* - this image has not been tested on hardware.
 It may or may not work.
 * *stable* - this image has been tested on hardware.
 There may still be bugs.
+* *buggy* - this image is working on the hardware, but there are known bugs still.

 ### Status
 * *released* - this image is in a production release of the AREDN firmware.